Fire is a key component to survival. It can provide heat, cook meals, and help keep wildlife away.

 - Can seem cumbersome to use in a stressful situation where reflexes and reaction time may be stressed

-If you want to use and master the fire piston then it is essential that you practice using it under good conditions before trying to use it out on a trip or during an emergency situation.
+If you want to use and master the fire piston, you must practice using it under good conditions before using it out on a trip or during an emergency.

 Char Cloth

-Many of those that use fire pistons as part of their fire starting kit also take the time to make some char cloth to help make the process a bit easier.
-It is easy to make and a little goes a long way.
+Many of those that use fire pistons as part of their fire starting kit also take the time to make some char cloth to help make the process easier.
+It is easy to make, and a little goes a long way.

 - Cut a few squares out of an old cotton t-shirt